sysdiglabs/terraform-aws-secure-for-cloud/README.md

     - are events being sent to sns topic?

-- Q: How to iterate **cloud-connect modification testing**
+- Q: How to iterate **cloud-connector modification testing**
-  <br/>A: Build a custom docker image of cloud-connect `docker build . -t <DOCKER_IMAGE> -f ./build/cloud-connector/Dockerfile` and upload it to any registry (like dockerhub).
+  <br/>A: Build a custom docker image of cloud-connector `docker build . -t <DOCKER_IMAGE> -f ./build/cloud-connector/Dockerfile` and upload it to any registry (like dockerhub).
-  Modify the [var.image](modules/services/cloud-connector/variables.tf) variable to point to your image and deploy
+  Modify the [var.image](https://github.com/sysdiglabs/terraform-aws-cloudvision/tree/master/modules/services/cloud-connector/variables.tf) variable to point to your image and deploy

 - Q: How can I iterate **ECS testing**